getrudeHarriet/SQL-data-warehouse-project/README.md

 # SQL Data Warehouse & Analytics Project

-This project demonstrates how to design and implement a **modern SQL-based data warehouse** that ingests data from multiple operational systems, applies a **medallion architecture (bronze, silver, gold)** for structured data processing, and serves **analytics-ready datasets** for visualization and reporting.
+This project designs and implements a **modern SQL-based data warehouse** that ingests data from multiple operational systems, applies a **medallion architecture (bronze, silver, gold)** for structured data processing, and serves **analytics-ready datasets** for visualization and reporting.

 ---